nickjohnsondls/BrightBuddy/README.md

   - Implement TTS to convert AI-generated text into speech.

 - **Contextual AI Text Generation:**
-  - Use LLaMA or another LLM model to generate text-based on specific book segments.
+  - Use openAI LLM model to generate text-based on specific book segments.

 - **Improved Frontend Design:**
   - Add visual indicators and enhancements for different button states.